top of page

 Principal Investigator

-Yana joined the Departments of Genetics and Dermatology at Penn in 2016 where her lab's research focuses on the genetic mechanisms governing the development and evolution of the skin and its appendages.
+Yana joined the Department of Genetics at the Perelman School of Medicine in 2016 where her lab's research focuses on the genetic mechanisms governing the development and evolution of the skin and its appendages.

 Yana is a graduate of the University of Pennsylvania from which she received her Bachelor's degree in Biology and Anthropology.
 She received her Ph.D. in Cell and Developmental Biology from Harvard University.
-Upon completing her doctorate Yana became a post-doc in the lab of Cliff Tabin in the Genetics Department of Harvard Medical School.
-Yana's research focused on the genetic basis for the evolution of adaptive human skin traits and the biological mechanisms that control the development and patterning of skin appendages.
-In pursing this interdisciplinary endeavor Yana was co-mentored by Pardis Sabeti an evolutionary geneticist at Harvard and the Broad Institute, Dan Lieberman an evolutionary biologist at Harvard University and Bruce Morgan a developmental biologist specializing in skin appendage formation.
+Upon completing her doctorate Yana became a post-doc in the lab of Cliff Tabin in the Genetics Department of Harvard Medical School, and under the co-mentorship of Pardis Sabeti, Dan Lieberman, and Bruce Morgan.

 Contact: